openvinotoolkit/openvino/src/common/snippets/docs/mha_optimization_guide.md

 ### ExtractUnsupportedTransposes

-[ExtractUnsupportedTransposes](../src/pass/extract_unsupported_transposes.cpp) moves up unsupported Transposes outside the Subgraph. **Please note: the "unsupported" Transpose actually can be executed via Snippets, however CPU plugin implementation usually works faster.**
+[ExtractUnsupportedTransposes](../src/pass/extract_unsupported_transposes.cpp) moves up unsupported Transposes outside the Subgraph.

+**Please note: the "unsupported" Transpose actually can be executed via Snippets, however CPU plugin implementation is expected to work faster in this particular case.**

 ### SplitDimensionM

-[SplitDimensionM](../src/pass/split_dimension_m.cpp) splits M dimension of MHA on 2 parts (`batch_m` and `new_m`) by inserting Reshape on A input of the first Matmul and output of the second Matmul (the rest Subgraph's inputs are reshaped by Unsqueeze-like reshapes in order not to break subgraph semantic).
-This allows to increase parallel work amount due to `batch_m`.
+[SplitDimensionM](../src/pass/split_dimension_m.cpp) splits M dimension of MHA in 2 parts (`batch_m` and `new_m`) by inserting Reshape on A input of the first Matmul and output of the second Matmul (the rest Subgraph's inputs are reshaped by Unsqueeze-like reshapes in order not to break subgraph semantic).
+This optimization increases parallel work amount by `batch_m` times thus enabling a more efficient parallel execution in some cases.
 The splitting is performed based on heuristic algorithm which can be found in `SplitDimensionM::get_splited_dimensions` method.

 **Important notes:**
 - Since `SplitDimensionM` depends on parallel concurrency (number of threads which are used in one stream), the transformation result depends not only on the HW platform, but on number of streams used during model inference as well.
 For instance, this might lead to different result in throughput and latency hint modes.